 How to use group supervision effectively to avoid bias and generate better outcomes, avoiding pitfalls such as "groupthink".

-Analysis and decision-making learn as a group provides a model for case consultation in the team to generate new hypotheses and address errors in reasoning such as confirmation bias.
+The analysis and decision-making learn as a group session provides a model for case consultation in the team to generate new hypotheses and address errors in reasoning such as confirmation bias.

 Developing emotional resilience